Saxxton/Bitcoin/README.md

 # Bitcoin
-A system that enables users to make fake transaction between eachother.
+A system that enables users to make fake transactions between eachother.
 This was made as a part of a school project using python